 Anyone who attends Mass on Sundays and Holy Days of Obligation should be familiar with the Nicene Creed.
 (The Creed is also used on other Solemnities.)

 “Whoever says ‘I believe’ says ‘I pledge myself to what we believe.’
-Communion in faith needs a common language of faith, normative for all and uniting all in the same confession of faith,” says the Catechism of the Catholic Church (#185).
+Communion in faith needs a common language of faith, normative for all and uniting all in the same confession of faith,” says the (#185).

 “Our profession of faith begins with God, for God is the First and the Last, the beginning and the end of everything.
 The Credo begins with God the Father, for the Father is the first divine person of the Most Holy Trinity; our Creed begins with the creation of heaven and earth, for creation is the beginning and the foundation of all God’s works” (Catechism, #198).